• Follow us on social media

 Peter Böhm

 I myself had severe osteoarthritis (OA) in both hip joints, resulting in increasing pain that only got better for a short time, even with medication.
 In the end, I had to have endoprostheses fitted on both sides, first on the left and a few years later on the right.
-While the first surgery was successful and I was able to resume my job after a two-month break and also the pain in my left hip largely disappeared, the second surgery caused problems: Three weeks after the surgery of the right hip joint I got a wound infection, emergency surgery with replacement of the endoprosthesis (two operations within three weeks) and the need for taking strong antibiotics over three months.
+While the first surgery was successful and I was able to resume my job after a two-month break and also the pain in my left hip largely disappeared, the second surgery caused problems.
+Three weeks after the right hip surgery, I developed a wound infection, requiring emergency surgery with replacement of the endoprosthesis (two operations within three weeks) and a three-month course of strong antibiotics.
 The consequences included a delayed healing process, significantly longer absence from work than before and more severe problems when returning to work.
 Even today, almost two years later, I still have pain in my right hip from time to time and am more restricted on the right side than on the left.

 The development of advanced therapies for the prevention of joint destruction caused by osteoarthritis and of the above-mentioned disease impact would be a great help to those affected.
-Also if this at least would significantly reduce the need for operations and joint replacements.
+Even a significant reduction in the need for operations and joint replacements would make a meaningful difference.

-Life with osteoarthritis is associated with many restrictions for those of us affected.
-The disease leads to increasing destruction of the affected joints and means loss of mobility and resilience, combined with constant pain, joint swelling and stiffness.
-This also leads to considerable restrictions in working life, everyday life and leisure activities, including withdrawal from social contacts and isolation.
-Osteoarthritis is usually triggered by injuries to the affected joints (these can also be very minor injuries), which can lead to damage to cartilage and bone structures in the joint, combined with a low level of inflammatory activity.
+Life with osteoarthritis is associated with many restrictions for those affected.
+The disease leads to increasing destruction of the affected joints and means loss of mobility and functional capacity, combined with constant pain, joint swelling and stiffness.
+These symptoms also lead to considerable restrictions in working life, everyday life and leisure activities, including withdrawal from social contacts and isolation.
+Osteoarthritis is usually triggered by injuries to the affected joints – including very minor ones – which can lead to cartilage and bone damage, accompanied by low-grade inflammation within the joint.
 To date, there is no therapy to effectively combat or at least significantly slow down these harmful joint processes.
 Joint operations and artificial joint replacements can provide relief, but are associated with risks and do not always lead to lasting improvement.
 The development of innovative, effective therapies that intervene before osteoarthritis develops is therefore of crucial importance.

 Treatment approach 1